karlskewes/spinnaker-kustomize-original/README.md

 sophisticated database services.

-Separating configuration across many files and ConfigMap's can make development and troubleshooting difficult so it is recommend configuration is put directly into a single file such as `clouddriver-local.yml` per the above section [custom-configuration].
+Separating configuration across many files and ConfigMap's can make development and troubleshooting difficult so try to put configuration directly into a single file such as `clouddriver-local.yml`.

 If this is insufficient then consider adapting the MariaDB component pattern and sharing a ConfigMap via [configMapGenerator](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/configmapgenerator/)